3LucasZ/Water360/README.md

 ### Khadas unreachable

-1. Check what devices are reachable on your network.
+- Check what devices are reachable on your network.
 Then,
-1. Unplug and plug back in Ethernet OR
+- Unplug and plug back in Ethernet OR
-1. Power cycle
+- Power cycle

+### Debugging

+1. Check that the water360 server is running.

+- Run: lsof -nP -i6TCP | grep LISTEN | grep water
+- You should see: water360 ...
+30011 (LISTEN)

 ## Developing

 ### Build

-1. Build app from source for your platform: npm run build
-2. Build app for other platforms (TBD)

-- Check Rosetta installation: if /usr/bin/pgrep -q oahd; then echo 'rosetta installed'; fi
-- Find container PID: docker exec <id|name> ps
+1. Fork repo and use the GH actions already setup to automatically build the app for Windows and Mac.

 ### Dev environment

 1. Run: npm run dev

 - This starts a NextJS server and an Electron webview in parallel
-- Provides hot reload and debugging tools
+- Hot reload and debugging tools available

-2. Explore tooling
+2. Explore tooling.
+Ex:

 - npm run -- env electron-builder --help
 - npm run -- env electron-builder --win --x64

 ### Debugging

-1. Check that the server is running.

-- Run: lsof -nP -i6TCP | grep LISTEN | grep water
+1. Check node: lsof -nP -i4TCP | grep LISTEN | grep node
-- You should see: water360 ...
-30011 (LISTEN)
-- This means a server at port 30011 is running

 2. Run inspect element on the app.
 3. Check that adb is running on port 5037.